Relieving OCD Symptoms Through Video EMDR

 Logbook – EMDR PEPS Practice

-When I think of elite sports, I often picture an athlete...
+When I think of burnout, I often picture a system that has been pushed too far...

 Logbook – EMDR PEPS Practice